Date: May 10 & Nov. 1, 2021, 2022

 Day 7.
 Jiuzhaigou-Fairy Ponds-Huanglong.
 114km 3h Meals: BLD

 In the morning, we will drive to another wonderful site called Fairy Ponds.
 On the way, we will be greeted by yak herds grazing on the small grasslands by the side of the road, hospitable Tibetan people waving toward us with their smiling faces.
 If we are lucky, we can even encounter flocks of blood pheasants running across the road or hear the loud calls of Blue Eared Pheasant.
-Fairy Ponds is the miniature of Jiuzhaigou and Huanglong with the beauty of small but exquisite.
+Fairy Ponds is the miniature of Jiuzhaigou and Huanglong with the beauty of exquisite.
 These pools feature a variety of beautiful colors ranging from white to pale yellow that result from natural processes of calcification.
 When the sun shines, brilliant light will be reflected and fresh air will rush to your face, straight into the heart.
-Afterwards, we will have a good rest in Huanglong.
+Then, we will head to Huanglong for a good rest.

-Starting in the morning, we will spend most of the day exploring Huanglong National Park.
-After breakfast at our hotel, we walk to the cable station and take a cable car to the higher part of the park to see ponds of different shapes and colors in the best morning ray and with fewer crowds.
-After getting off the cable car, we walk on a wooden walkway made through the virgin forest.
-Our walk will be accompanied by the chirping of birds.
-Occasional some cute squirrels may hop up in front of us on the walkway.
+Today, we will spend most of the day exploring Huanglong National Park.
+After breakfast, we walk to take the cable car to see ponds of different shapes and colors in the best morning ray and with fewer crowds.
+We will walk on a wooden walkway made through the virgin forest.
+Occasional some cute squirrels may hop up in front of us.
 With some luck, we can also encounter some birds like blood pheasants and eloquent laughingthrushes.
 From the top, we will enjoy the most beautiful group of ponds named Multicoloured Ponds.
 A Taoist temple sitting by the side of the ponds shows a blend of culture between Tibetan and Han in the past time.
 From Multicoloured Ponds, a huge calcified carpet stretches all the way to the bottom like a dragon.
 That is how Huanglong (literally means yellow dragon in Chinese) got its name.
 Surrounded by picturesque snow-capped mountain peaks, and with virgin forests on both sides, we will get lots of chances to photograph the golden ponds filled with gem-like water from your preferred angel.
 The whole park is just like a paradise on earth.
 And both Jiuzhaigou and Huanglong are panda habitats.
 As we slowly descend, the scenery changes as if we look through a kaleidoscope.
 We will prepare a picnic lunch for the day so that we can maximize our time inside this beautiful park.
-After a walk to the park gate at the bottom of the valley, we go to our hotel and rest.

 Day 9.
 Huanglong-Bao’en Temple-Tangjiahe Nature Reserve.
 193km 5h Meals: BLD

-From Huanglong, we will continue our journey to the Tangjiahe Nature Reserve.
-Along the way, our team will lead you in searching for wildlife before a brief stop at the Bao’en Temple.
+Today, we will continue our journey to the Tangjiahe Nature Reserve.
+Along the way, we will have a brief stop at the Bao’en Temple in Pingwu.
+The temple is a unique miniature replica of the Forbidden City located in the capital of this country.
 Bao’en Temple covers an area of more than 27,800 square meters and has three main halls.
-The temple is a unique miniature replica of the Forbidden City located in the capital of this country.
 It has nearly 10,000 dragon totems which are in different style and delightful to watch.
-After touring this gorgeous temple, we will drive straight to Tangjiahe to rest for the night at the reserve’s hotel.
+Then, we will drive straight to Tangjiahe.

 Day 10.
 Tangjiahe Nature Reserve.
 Meals: BLD